jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 - **numpy:** allows us to create multi-dimensional arrays
 - **pandas:** is used for data manipulation and analysis
 - **request:** allows HTML request to function smoothly
-- **BeautifulSoup:** allows us to extract and parse HTML and XML Doccuments.
+- **BeautifulSoup:** allows us to extract and parse HTML and XML Documents.

 ## Requesting from website